Bernstein and half-space properties for minimal graphs under Ricci lower bounds: Abstract

 \section{Abstract}

 In this paper, we prove a new gradient estimate for minimal graphs defined on domains of a complete manifold $M$ with Ricci curvature bounded from below.
-In particular, we show that positive, entire minimal graphs on manifolds with non-negative Ricci curvature are constant, and that complete, parabolic manifolds with Ricci curvature bounded from below have the half-space property.
+This enables us to show that positive, entire minimal graphs on manifolds with non-negative Ricci curvature are constant, and that complete, parabolic manifolds with Ricci curvature bounded from below have the half-space property.
 We avoid the need of sectional curvature bounds on $M$ by exploiting a form of the Ahlfors-Khas'minskii duality in nonlinear potential theory.

 \subjclass[2020]{Primary 53C21, 53C42; Secondary 53C24, 58J65, 31C12}

 \keywords{Bernstein theorem, half-space, minimal graph, stochastic completeness, maximum principle, Ricci curvature.}